jChicote/ScrapChat/README.md

 ### Prerequisites

-> These prerequisites may be outdatted due to stopped maintenance.
+> These prerequisites may be outdated due to stopped maintenance.

 ```
 - XCode 11.0